Understanding board challenges: Q&A with CEO David Diestel

 Ultimately, it has paid off.
 We welcomed back over 1,100 associates in 2022 across the organization, which makes me believe we are living our values in the workplace and creating an environment where people want to join and grow.
 I couldn’t have been more honored when we received the Great Place to Work certification in both the U.S. and Canada.
 This certification is a testament to our commitment to delivering service with a smile.
 When our associates are engaged, we are better positioned as a company to support our board members and help carry out their community’s goals and vision.”

 Next, would be the impact of new legislation.
-Right now, we are still seeing considerations for increased building safety and inspections, primarily associated with the building collapse in Surfside, FL, over two years ago.
-Legislation in that area can have a domino effect regarding reserves, capital projects, and the general financial health of a community.
+Right now, we are still seeing considerations for increased building safety and inspections, primarily associated with the building collapse in Surfside, Florida, over two years ago.
+Legislation in that area can have a domino effect regarding reserves, capital projects, and a building's general financial health.
 On top of that is a hardened insurance market with rising premiums or, in some cases, difficulty accessing coverage, especially with the same levels of coverage as in the past.

 Even more current is the situation in the banking industry, which could have a trickle-down effect and impact our industry.
 Legislation and regulation that is sure to arise due to the latest bank collapse might increase the complexity around how operating and reserve accounts are managed, or it may simply cause boards to more closely examine the placement of its funds.
 In all scenarios, capital preservation and liquidity need to be top of mind for treasurers and finance committees.